peteroupc/peteroupc.github.io/graphics.md

 This challenge is intended to enable innovative video games with very low resource requirements; most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can draw even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by video games in the 1990s and earlier.[^1]

 The challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
-Further constraints to graphics computation (such as memory, resource, color, resolution, or triangle limits) are highly encouraged.
+Further [**constraints to graphics computation**](#Optional_Limits) (such as memory, resource, color, resolution, or triangle limits) are highly encouraged.
+It is also encouraged to write a free and open-source graphics engine[^2] or establish a lean programming interface for this graphics specification.
+For details, see "[**Lean Programming Interfaces for Classic Graphics**](https://peteroupc.github.io/graphicsapi.html)".

 <a id=The_Specification></a>